 As discussed above, on June 2016, we announced a shift in corporate strategy to focus exclusively on small, early stage clinical trials combining bavituximab with immune stimulating therapies.
-For this reason, we will not proceed with any previously planned Phase II clinical trials.
-We are currently conducting an extensive review and analysis of the available clinical data from the Phase III SUNRISE trial discussed below and testing the numerous collected biomarkers samples in order to determine if certain subgroups or other patient characteristics benefited more from bavituximab.
-We believe such information will be critical in helping guide the bavituximab clinical program, including our collaboration with AstraZeneca.
+For this reason, we will not proceed with any previously planned Company-sponsored Phase II clinical trials.
+We are currently conducting an extensive review and analysis of the available clinical data from the Phase III SUNRISE trial discussed below and testing the numerous collected samples for potential biomarkers in order to determine if certain subgroups or patients with other characteristics benefited more from bavituximab.
+We believe such information will be important in helping guide the bavituximab clinical program, including our collaboration with AstraZeneca.